What Is A Business Broker For Retiring Business Owners

 Final Take: Broker to Sell My Business in California

-While we’ve presented plenty of helpful tips on how to sell your small business in California, contacting a business broker near you, or preparing a business exit strategy can be the difference between selling your small business and almost selling your small business.
+While we’ve presented plenty of helpful tips on how to sell your small business in California, contacting a business broker near you or preparing a business exit strategy can be the difference between selling your small business and almost selling it.

-Mainstreet businesses refer to a smaller company considering selling or exiting its business.
+Mainstreet businesses refer to smaller companies considering selling or exiting their business.
 Examples of a leading street business exit planning include:

 • The Seller is looking to retire or move into another venture.